Quantum complexity and localization in random and time-periodic unitary circuits: Results

+It follows that for $d\rightarrow \infty $, the complexity grows linearly with time.
+In finite system, the complexity saturates at exponentially late times $t_\text{sat} = d-1$ to a value $\mathbb{E}\left(\mathcal{C}(t_s)\right) = d/2$, which is generic feature of circuit complexity in chaotic systems\,\cite{https://doi.org/10.1002/prop.201500092,caputaSpreadComplexityTopological2023a}.
+In ref.\,\cite{caputaSpreadComplexityTopological2023a} (also see ref.\,\cite{Camargo_2024}), the authors suggested for the system that evolves under chaotic Hamiltonian, the peak overshooting, followed by a downward slope (apart from the exponentially large saturation time and saturation value) is also an universal characteristic of the complexity dynamics.
+However, this feature is absent in our complexity profile.
+The peak overshooting is due to spectral correlation in the eigenspectrum, however, since the RUC is constructed out of most extreme versions of time-dependent unitaries, these spectral correlation arising usually from Hamiltonian spectra are washed out (see appendix \ref{appendix:sff} for detail).
+As we will see in Sec.\,\ref{subsec:results_FUCs}, we recover these features in the chaotic FUCs.

-In Fig.~\ref{fig:C_RUC}(center), we show numerically computed complexity for the system-sizes $N=8,9,10$ for local RUCs with brickwork structure.
+\textit{Numerics.---} We will now consider the numerical results obtained for RUCs with bricklayer structure introduced in Sec.~\ref{subsec:model_ruc}.
+In Fig.~\ref{fig:comp-ruc} (top), we show numerically computed complexity in Krylov basis for the system-sizes $N=8, 9, 10$ for RUC with bricklayer structure.
+The local two qubits $\mathcal{U}_{x,\tau}$ gates are independent Haar-random unitary drawn from $\mathsf{U}(4)$.
 Unless otherwise mentioned, we will perform the average over the large number of sample copies so that quantities are well-converged.
-In numerical calculations, the initial state is a product state $|\psi(0)\rangle = \lvert \uparrow \downarrow \uparrow\downarrow\ldots\rangle$.
+In numerics, the initial state is a product state $|\psi_0\rangle = \lvert \uparrow\rangle^{\otimes N}$.
 However, taking any other states produces the same feature in the complexity profile, suggesting that it is independent of the initial state.

-We find that the complexity profile obeys result (Eq.~\eqref{eq:complexity-ruc}) derived for the RUCs.
+In order to understand the complexity behavior, we recall that the overlap $\langle\psi_n|\psi_m\rangle$ depends only on the incremental circuit $V$ of length $s = m-n$.
+As $s$ grows, $V$ scrambles larger and larger portions of the system and (statistically) behaves more Haar-like.
+Local gates only affect qubits inside a casual light cone growing linearly with $s$.
+Let $l(s)$ be the number of qubits significantly affect by $V$ on the state $|\psi_n\rangle$, then $l(s)\sim \min (n,2s)$.
+If only $l$ qubits are effectively randomized, the typical overlap scale is set by the local Hilbert-space dimension $d_l = 2^l$, therefore, the overlap decays roughtly exponentially in $l(s)$ or $|\langle \psi_n|\psi_m\rangle|\sim 2^{-l/2}$.
+Once $s$ is large enough that the light cone covers the whole system (in 1D this is $s\sim \mathcal{O}(n))$, the incremental circuit $V$ acts effectively on the entire system and behaves like an approximate 2-design.
+Then we recover our result for the Haar-random circuit over complete Hilbert space.
+Since we are numerically limited to small system size, our results suggest similar growth to the complete Haar-random circuit. \\

 In monitored RUCs, the Krylov basis constructed from orthogonalization of span of vectors